davepfeiffer/embedded-makefile-flow/README.md

 Install the tool-chain using your system's package manager (sorry windows users).

-For compiling source files a command of the following for will be used:
+For compiling source files, a command of the following form will be used:

-`arm-none-eabi-gcc -c <other-flags> <source-file>. -o <output-name>.o`
+`arm-none-eabi-gcc -c <other-flags> <source-file> -o <output-name>.o`

 - The `-c` flag tells gcc not to perform any linking yet.